Home » Shower Head Flow Restrictors: Everything You Need to Know

 1. Aerator Flow Restrictors – These flow restrictors mix air with water to create a steady, aerated stream.
 They reduce water usage by up to 50% but may not be as effective in conserving energy as other types.

-2. Flow Regulators – These small devices can be added to the showerhead to reduce water flow.
+2. Flow Regulators – You can add these small devices to your showerhead to reduce water flow.
 They can be installed in different shower system parts and adjusted to reduce water flow to the desired level.
 They are effective in conserving water and energy and can reduce water usage by up to 70%.

 3. Spray Pattern Restrictors – These flow restrictors adjust the spray pattern of the showerhead, allowing the user to enjoy a satisfying shower experience while still conserving water and energy.
 They reduce water usage by up to 50% but may not be as effective in conserving energy as other types.

-4. Flow Limiters – These devices are installed in the showerhead or arm to reduce water flow.
+4. Flow Limiters – People install these devices in the showerhead or arm to reduce water flow.
 They reduce water usage by up to 50% but may not be as effective in conserving energy as other types.

 Choosing a flow restrictor that matches your needs and preferences is essential to maximize water and energy savings.